• Skip to primary navigation

 Storage Instructions

-You can store the cooked pork in an airtight container in the refrigerator for up to 3-5 days.
+You can store the Vietnamese lemongrass pork in an airtight container in the refrigerator for up to 3-5 days.
 Alternatively, you can freeze the pork and store it in the freezer for up to 1 month.
 To reheat, simply defrost the meat and either steam it on the steamer for 10 minutes or microwave it until warm.

-You can store the pickled daikon and carrot, and garlic fish sauce dressing in the refrigerator for up to 1 month.
+You can store the pickled daikon carrot, and garlic fish sauce dressing in the refrigerator for up to 1 month.

 Did you make this Bun Thit Nuong?